Important Advice for People Who Drive RVs

-Have a Pro Teach You How to Drive Your RV
+Learn How to Drive Your Coach

-There are two ways for people to learn to drive their units safely.
+There are two ways for people to learn to drive their units safely:

-Another method is to find an experienced RV owner who is willing to actually take you out on the highway and teach you to drive, back up and park your RV.
+- find an experienced RV owner who is willing to actually take you out on the highway and teach you to drive, back up and park your RV.

-No matter who teaches you, however, the important thing to remember is that the best teacher is experience.
+No matter who teaches you, the important thing to remember is that the best teacher is experience.

 - Practice driving your coach before you start out on a vacation.